Does your MSP business have the right staff to manage your client’s IT demands?

 - Benefit from years of expertise

-3 – Look into flexible resourcing with Remote Staff Augmentation
+3 – Look into flexible resourcing with Dedicated Tech.

-A staff augmentation service allows you to build your own dedicated team at a fraction of the in-house cost.
+A Dedicated Tech solution allows you to build your own dedicated team at a fraction of the in-house cost.
 This is a relatively new service that is very similar to option two, but with a whole host of additional benefits:

 - Your clients can choose a specific team of individuals with certain expertise to match their requirements.